 Bex has been working in the outdoors for the last 7 years and is a qualified Mountain Leader as well as having a host of other qualifications.
 Working all over the UK, The UAE, Kenya and Oman, she is now based in Glasgow and loves travelling all over the UK to work on Duke of Edinburgh expeditions.
 As well as being really passionate about the outdoors, Bex is also a singer song writer and takes her guitar everywhere.

 Bryony loves being in the outdoors and enjoys spending time being active and reflective.
-Her favourite activities are sailing, kite surfing and cycling.
+Her favourite sport is sailing, spending her spare time racing or volunteering introducing others to the sport.

 Chris is a qualified mountain leader who loves sharing his skills and passion for the outdoors.
 He has successfully trained and supervised over 500 Duke of Edinburgh Award expedition participants in the National Parks of the UK.
 He is an accredited assessor at Gold level; particularly enjoys the challenge of running Open Gold expeditions.